rbaumgar/openshift-logging/HowToInstallGarageForOpenShiftLogging.md

 ## Set fsGroupChangePolicy

-When many objects are available on the buckets the pod startup can be delayed.
+When many objects are available on the buckets, the pod startup can be delayed.

 Warning: `Setting volume ownership for 172b102d-21c8-46be-baf4-6720c4bc87cd/volumes/kubernetes.io~csi/pvc-057db6a4-ffe9-4352-9157-fb2641a9e1ff/mount is taking longer than expected, consider using OnRootMismatch`